Vpload/Vpload/README.md

 ![Logo](https://avatars2.githubusercontent.com/u/12774718?s=150)

-Up1: A Client-side Encrypted Image Host
+Vpload: A Client-side Encrypted Image Host
 ===

 Up1 is a simple host that client-side encrypts images, text, and other data, and stores them, with the server knowing nothing about the contents.